Roster: Company K, 47th Pennsylvania Volunteers

 Honors/Service Distinctions: Mustered in for one-year term of service 10 October 1864; mustered out upon expiration of service term

-Nagle, Conrad
+Nagel, Conrad

 Alternate Spellings of Surname: Nagel, Nagle, Neihl, Niehl

-Term of Service: 17 September 1861 – 22 August 1864 (died from disease-related complications at Alexandria)
+Term of Service: 17 September 1861 – 22 August 1864 (died from disease-related complications at the Fairfax Seminary General Hospital near Alexandria, Virginia)

 Rank: Private